 In the remote, arid reaches of southeast Oregon and northern Nevada, Western Rivers Conservancy has embarked on a game-changing effort to recover one of the West’s most imperiled fish: Lahontan cutthroat trout.

 Lahontan cutthroat—the state fish of Nevada—are a large, bright-orange species of cutthroat that were once abundant across thousands of miles of streams in the Great Basin.
 Today, the fish are on the brink of extinction because the pristine, cold-water habitat they depend on has been disappearing for a century, coupled with hybridization and competition from non-native fish.

-To protect 15 miles of McDermitt Creek and key tributary streams, WRC is working to purchase a lynchpin property: Disaster Peak Ranch.
+To protect 15 miles of McDermitt Creek and key tributary streams, WRC has purchased a lynchpin property: Disaster Peak Ranch.
 A working cattle ranch for generations, the property owes its superb condition to the efforts of the current owners, who have a strong conservation ethic and have prioritized healthy habitat alongside ranching since the 1950s.

 Building on that legacy, WRC now has the opportunity to permanently conserve the ranch, allowing our partners to restore and reconnect 55 miles of stream habitat on and around the property.
 This will double the number of stream miles available to Lahontan cutthroat in the species’ northwest range, a huge boost for this fish’s chance at survival.
 WRC’s efforts will also allow fisheries biologists to remove non-native rainbow trout from McDermitt Creek, then reintroduce genetically pure populations of Lahontan cutthroat to the full length of McDermitt Creek, where they once thrived.